michaelhur/BankDistress/Readme.md

 #### Difference

-This project differs from the original paper in a way that while the original paper searched and extracted the sentences that contain the name of the bank, this project uses Thomson Reuters' [Open PermID API](https://permid.org/) to extract all possible variation of mentionings of the banks.
+This project differs from the original paper in a way that while the original paper searched and extracted the sentences that contain the name of the targetted financial institutes, this project uses Thomson Reuters' [Open PermID API](https://permid.org/) to figure out all possible variation of mentionings of the said instistutes and extracts all sentences that contain any one of these variations.

 ## Data